-Some basic equipment and filmmaking knowledge will allow you to record professional-looking video on your own.
+Some basic equipment and filmmaking knowledge will allow you to record professional-looking videos on your own.
 You won’t need to become Steven Spielberg for this, believe me.

-Let’s start by telling you the basics on how to make YouTube videos look professional.
+Let’s start by telling you the basics of how to make YouTube videos look professional.

 There are two elements involved in making a professional-looking Youtube video:

-- Editing: this is all about making your video make sense before uploading to YouTube.
+- Editing: this is all about making your video make sense before uploading it to YouTube.

 In this post, I will talk mainly about production because doing it well will make your video look a lot more professional.
-And when it comes to editing Youtube videos, it really isn’t rocket science and it’s something you will be able to do fast sooner or later.
+And when it comes to editing Youtube videos, it’s something that you need to practice to learn it.
+You will be able to do it faster as long as you keep practicing.